tishaAnders/Monopoly_frequentation_tracker/README.md

 ## Usage

 Download all `.py` files and run `monopoly.py` to execute the program.
-Concerning the input, it is recommended that you roll the dice at least *10k* times to obtain results of any use.
+You should roll the dice at least *10k* times to obtain useful results.
 To get solid results, dial up to *1m* throws, or more.
 Finally, the program will generate a bar chart, showing the number of visits on each space.